TL;DR

 How to check the output is usable

-- The verdict has reasoning, not just a tag
+- The verdict has reasoning, not just a “ship / kill” tag

-- Sample-size sanity is computed against MDE, not just N
+- Sample-size adequacy is computed against your MDE, not just “n looks big”

-- Validity threats are named, not just “be careful”
+- Validity threats are named (novelty, the specific overlapping launch), not a vague “be careful”

-- If shipping is recommended, the guardrails are explicitly clean
+- If shipping is recommended, every guardrail is explicitly clean

 Common mistakes

-- Ignoring guardrails — primary metric up, retention down is a bad ship
+- Ignoring guardrails — primary metric up, 7-day retention down is a bad ship

-- Acting on novelty effects in the first week — extend before deciding
+- Acting on novelty effects in week one — extend to at least two full weeks before deciding

 FAQ